Picture book writing

 - What makes them giggle?

-Also spend time in libraries and bookstores.
-Find out which books are doing well.
+Also spend time in libraries and bookstores to read well-written books.
+Find out which picture books are doing well.
 You can ask the librarian which books in your age group are popular.
-Or ask the shop owner which books sell the most.
+Or ask the shop owner for their bestselling books.
+While there are many well-written self-published picture books, it’s safer to study traditionally published books, as they are always professionally edited and illustrated, so they’re more likely to always be good examples of how to write a picture book.

 The style of writing

-There are various ways to tell your story.
+In learning how to write a picture book, there are various ways to tell your story.
+You can be funny, gentle, educational, or use any other style of writing for your manuscript.
 There is no right or wrong way, but once you pick your style, stick with it.

 Don’t force a book into rhyme or a moral.
 There are many opinions out there about whether you should write in rhyme, or whether to include a moral.